Lawyers, a US academic and a former leader – the list of those ensnared by Thailand’s royal defamation laws keeps growing

 The list even includes a former prime minister.

-On Friday, Thailand’s billionaire former leader Thaksin Shinawatra, who remains one of the country’s most influential and divisive political figures, will hear the verdict in his own highly-anticipated lese majeste case.
+On Friday, Thailand’s billionaire former leader Thaksin Shinawatra, who remains one of the country’s most influential and divisive political figures, will hear the verdict in his own lese majeste trial, which is being held behind closed doors.

+Outside the Bangkok Criminal Court, Thaksin’s lawyer told reporters waiting outside that he was confident in the defense.

 Here’s what to know: